cassiozen/FatBee/README.md

 - Adding the signature "fat" B key
 - A shorter stagger between the rows R2-R3

-While these met the goal of familiarity, what makes this layout remarkable is that these exact constraints directly led to some very unique features.
-For one, it looks cool!
-But for a more concrete example, after centralizing the alphas, I was left with some unusual empty space on the left, which led to an additional key column.
-Think of it as a mini macro pad.
-It has:
+These design decisions led to some happy accidents, like the unusual space on the left side that ended up becoming a mini control center, complete with:

 - An escape key directly aligned with the numeric row<br>
-  I love compact layouts.
-Still, as a software engineer, I heavily use "Esc, "~", and" ', so it's nice to have them all readily accessible and not in a separate layer.
+ (I love compact layouts, but having "~", and "'" readily accessible instead of a separate layer is 💯)
 - The function key, followed by three buttons that pair with it, creates a convenient "control center"<br>
  Volume control (Tap to increase, Fn+tap to decrease), Brightness (same principle), and App cycling (Mimics CMD+Tab and CMD+Shift+Tab).

 ## Prior art